unrealwork/axibase-collector/jobs/jmx.md

 java.lang:type=Runtime>SystemProperties.java.rmi.server.hostname.value
 ```

-> If the entity name query fails to provide a value or if bean or attribute is not found, the entity name will be set to the Host field.
+> If the entity name query fails to provide a value or if the bean or attribute is not found, the entity name will be set to the Host field.
 If the composite expression retrieves a value successfully, it will be stored in the Axibase Collector database and will be re-used in case of subsequent connection errors.

 #### Queries

 Configuration includes a list of MBean queries consisting of two parts: